Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/testing.md

 * The JavaScript code was passed through the JSHint Validator and the minor syntax mistakes were corrected.
 * The Python code files adhere to the PEP8 styling guidelines.

-Devices used to test Atlas Gifts Site: HP Laptop (15" Screen), HP Desktop (23" Screen), Samsung Galaxy Tablet (10" Screen), Samsung Phone (5" screen)
+Devices used to test Atlas Gifts Site: Laptop, Desktop, Tablet, Phone.
+The responsiveness of the site was checked using the Developer Tools in the Google Chrome Browser.

 ## Homepage
 User Story: As a user, I would appreciate a high-quality, aesthetically pleasing homepage to welcome me to the site.